 - International Reviews right from your WordPress admin dashboard.
 You can also add it as a widget.

 - Interactive show notes where you can setup a timestamp and make it clickable.
 Once they click the timestamp, you’ll be taken directly to that section of the audio.

 - Clutter free transcript – if you have transcripts for each of your episodes, SPP provides you an clean way of adding them to your post and with a click will reveal your transcript.

-Podrover is a podcast review fetching service that’s currently in beta stage and free to use.
-I have tested it personally, and so far, the service has been working great.
+Podrover is a podcast review fetching service that’s available via browser and through an iOS app I have tested it personally, and so far, the service has been working great.
 The service works closely like My Podcast Reviews but with it’s own unique features.
 Podrover provides data of your reviews by country and time.
 You can also configure the service to send a daily or weekly recap of your shows podcast reviews via email and Slack.

 Once you open a review, you’ll also have the option to share it via Facebook and Twitter.

 I found a WordPress plugin that actually collects international podcast reviews.
 It’s called iTunes Podcast Review Manager.
 I have not personally tried using this plugin but I plan to do some testing of this plugin and I’ll update this post as soon as I’ve tried it.

 Got tools or services that you’re using to get those podcast reviews?
 Let us know in the comments.
 And a final question:

 How are you using podcast reviews to keep your listeners engaged?